Colorful Village of La Roche-Bernard, Brittany, France

 Do I go and stay for a while, or just “go”?

-Let’s face it: small picturesque villages in France really aren’t difficult to come by.
-But when choosing one to stop in, knowing right away that you’ve made a good choice isn’t always immediately apparent.
+Let’s face it: pretty villages in France really aren’t difficult to come by.
+But when choosing one to stop in, knowing that you’ve made a good choice isn’t always immediately apparent.

 You drive into town as a fly by visitor with all kinds of questions that need to be answered; and one way or another, they will be.
 I’m not even talking about questions such as “Should I go to this museum?” or “Should I go to that cafe?” – I’m talking about the kind of questions that first must be answered when entering a new sphere, whether it be a small village like La Roche Bernard, or a big city, like Paris; things like, “Where should I park?” and “Do I go left or right?”
 Or perhaps as in this case the most important question of all must be answered: “Where is the closest restroom?”

-In La Roche-Bernard the answer to that question of where to park was obvious: In the near-empty lot next to the harbor; the small harbor with a tableau, gaga full of sailboats, their masts scraping towards the sky, their hulls so impossibly colorful for such a grey day that they seemed to be radiating with no help from the sun.
+In La Roche-Bernard the answer to that question of where to park was obvious: In the near-empty lot next to the harbor; the small harbor with a tableau, gaga full of sailboats, their masts scraping towards the sky, their hulls so impossibly colorful that they seemed to be radiating with no help from the sun.
 The harbor with a parking lot for cars too, with its own well marked restroom.

 Two equally appealing paths diverged from the parking lot, and the answer to my second question of which way to walk was apparent: I must take both of them.
 The sight of a lone fisherman down the way made my decision of which path to take first easy.
 As I walked the sound of slapping halyards against sailboat masts in the breeze was familiar and oddly comforting, making me momentarily homesick for a memory of something I couldn’t put my finger on.

-Before I came to Brittany there were certain things I kind of expected.
-I knew about the whole seafaring, salty, red, white and blue thing.
-I expected crepes, apple cider and giant salty oysters.
+There were certain things about visiting the Brittany region that I kind of expected.
+I knew about the whole seafaring, salty, red, white and blue striped shirts thing.
+I expected crepes, apple cide, and giant salty oysters.
 But I would never have guessed the plants that would be blooming in September.
 Throughout this part of France things were flowering that on the east coast of the United States I associate with Spring.
-Flowers seemed to be bursting out of every nook and cranny.
+Flowers burst out of every nook and cranny.

-Everything about this town seemed to be either crazy, saturated red, blue, pink, orange or purple.
-It was as if the village itself had an agenda of color.
+Everything about this town was crazy, saturated red, blue, pink, orange or purple; as if the village itself had an agenda of color.

 La Roche-Bernard was settled by the Normans in the late 1st century.
 La Roche, or “the rock” towering above the Vilaine River, was a strategic location for the settlement during this tumultuous time.
 The town prospered as a port for much of its history.
 It was occupied by Germany during World War II, and attacked by Allied forces following the Invasion of Normandy.

-This colorful village and its long maritime history is recounted at Musée de la Vilaine Maritime where tours are available in English.
+The village’s long maritime history is recounted at Musée de la Vilaine Maritime where tours are available in English.
 In the 16th century La Roche-Bernard was one of only four protestant towns in Brittany.
 In most recent history, the town is known for L’Auberge Bretonne, its highly regarded Michelin-starred restaurant and inn.
-I didn’t go there; thankfully it wasn’t even an option because it was after lunch time and closed.
-I did stop and eat at a lovely traditional creperie in the town’s old quarter, Creperie Gatin.
+I didn’t go there; thankfully, it wasn’t even an option because it was after lunch time and closed.
+I did stop and eat at a traditional creperie in the town’s old quarter, Creperie Gatin.

 I suspect that as a water recreation area, the activity level is kicked up a notch in the summer.